 - “Email subscription” delivered by JetPack

 This is my own selection.
 I believe they are the best or most used (no official figures!).
-You should be satisfied with at least one of them.
+You should find at least one of them satisfactory.
 But there are others.
-Google around if you think my list is a little short or add ideas in the comments below.
+Google around if you think my list is a little short, or feel free to suggest ideas in the comments below.

-Here’s a short video demo on how you can set this up quickly with our own plugin:
+Here’s a short video demo on how you can set up Post Notifications quickly with our own plugin: